-Upon successful completion of this course, students will gain a basic understanding of geomatics theory and practice.
+Upon successful completion of this course, students will gain a basic understanding of geomatics theory and practice and will be able to:

-- 1. Understand how horizontal and vertical position is determined. - 2.
-Solve basic geomatics problems using geometry and trigonometry. - 3.
-Describe how we measure and visualize terrain - 4.
-Calculate and minimize error in data collection. - 5.
-Construct and interpret various types of data visualization including planimetric maps, topographic maps and site plans. - 6.
-Understand geographic reference systems & common coordinate systems.

-7.Gain practical experience using surveying equipment such as Total Station, automatic levels and GPS to perform basic data collection.

-- 8. Introduction to basic application of GIS and computer-aided drafting (CAD) software to visualize spatial data. - 9.
-Experience working as a member of an integrated team to collect, analyze and visualize geospatial data.
+- 1. Explain and determine horizontal and vertical position - 2.
+Solve basic geomatics problems using geometry and trigonometry - 3.
+Describe how to measure and visualize terrain - 4.
+Calculate and minimize error in data collection - 5.
+Create and interpret various data visualizations, including planimetric maps, topographic maps and site plans - 6.
+Summarize the role of geographic reference systems & common coordinate systems in data collection and mapping - 7.
+Use geomatics equipment to perform basic data collection, including Total Stations, automatic levels and GPS - 8.
+Apply GIS and computer-aided drafting (CAD) software to visualize spatial data - 9.
+Work as a member of an integrated team to collect, analyze and visualize geospatial data

-Required Textbook:
+Textbook (Optional):